gdgcloudkol/ccd2024/README.md

 ## Repository Description

-This repository is for the Google Cloud Community Days Kolkata 2024 event website.
+This repository is for the Google Cloud Community Day Kolkata 2024 event website.
 The website contains the front-end code for the event website.
 The website is built using the Next.js project template.

 ## Contributing

 If you find any issues with the website or want any new features to be added, please feel free to open an issue and discuss it with the maintainers.
 We will address the issue as soon as possible and gladly accept any contributions that align with the goals of the project.
 We are always looking for ways to improve the website and make it more useful for our attendees.
-Thank you for your interest in contributing to the Google Cloud Community Days Kolkata 2024 event website!
+Thank you for your interest in contributing to the Google Cloud Community Day Kolkata 2024 event website!
 We look forward to any necessary contributions coming from the community.

 ## License